Pratted/AllStarPoker/README.md

 ## About

 All Star Poker is a client/server application designed to host poker games.
-This project divides each component into it's own program and contains source code for each.
-In addition, each program follows the C++11 standard and uses QT 5 to provide GUI and Networking support.
-The server portion of All Star Poker has been designed as a fully functional asynchronous, multithreaded tcp server to host up to 10 games.
+The project itself has unique 3 applications - game, server and client.

+## Game

+Each game application consists of a dealer hosting a Texas Hold'em style game thats runs on its on unique port and acts as a TCP server for all of the players in the game (playing or spectating).
+Players can connect directly to a game if they know the host, port and password (if requested).

+## Server

+Server works alongside game and they have a master-slave relationship.
+Each server can spawn however many games are specified in the settings file.
+When players wish to play allstarpoker they'll typically connect to the master server which then shows all the games available to join.
+From there the server will send a signal to that games dealer notifying them of the incoming connection.

+## Client

+The client application lets players make decisions through a modern GUI.
+It displays timers, chip counts and has a chat box for all players to talk to one another.
+The client is designed to interact with both the server and game.

 ## Installation and Building